palantir/atlasdb/doc/adr/0007-use-cql-for-column-paging-for-sweep.md

 ## Consequences

-There is an additional parameter, sweepColumnBatchSize, in CassandraKVSConfig.
+There is an additional parameter, timestampsGetterBatchSize, in CassandraKVSConfig.
 If the user sets this parameter and then runs sweep, the sweeper will page through the columns of each row while searching for timestamps, resulting in a process that is possibly less efficient, but is also more flexible, and less likely to cause Cassandra to run out of memory.